 MOCA-Cured Systems

-MOCA is a widely used curative in the hot cast process, especially with TDI prepolymers.
-It delivers polymers with excellent high-temperature property retention and good dynamic performance.
+MOCA is a widely used curative in the hot cast process, especially with TDI prepolymers heated to an appropriate PU melting temperature.
+It delivers polymers that feature excellent high-temperature property retention and good dynamic performance in the polyurethane casting process.
 Relative to other diamine curatives such as MBOEA, MCDEA, and DETDA, MOCA exhibits lower reactivity and a longer working life.
-See the chart below.

 MCDEA-Cured Systems